moorepants/learn-multibody-dynamics/orientation.rst

 But even better for this case is the :external:py:meth:`orient_axis()
 <sympy.physics.vector.frame.ReferenceFrame.orient_axis>` method.
 This method
-allows you to define simple rotations between reference frames more naturally.
+allows you to define simple orientations between reference frames more naturally.
-You provide the frame to rotate from, the angle to rotate, and the vector to rotate about.
-For example, rotate :math:`B` with respect to :math:`A` through :math:`\alpha` about :math:`\hat{a}_z` by:
+You provide the frame to orient from, the angle to orient through, and the vector to orient about.
+For example, orient :math:`B` with respect to :math:`A` through :math:`\alpha` about :math:`\hat{a}_z` by:

 .. jupyter-execute::